emqx/cloud-docs/en_US/feature/sso_okta.md

    <img src="./_assets/sso4.png" alt="sso" style="zoom:67%;" />

-5. Complete the login process on the Okta login page, and the browser will automatically return to EMQX Platform to complete the SSO login.
+5. Complete the login process on the Okta login page, and the browser will automatically return to EMQX Cloud to complete the SSO login.